 This track belongs to the Master's programme Technical Medicine.
-The graduates from this programme, Technical Physicians, will have an innovative role in the field of technical-medical diagnosis or treatment.
+The graduates from this programme, Technical Physicians, will have an innovative role in the field of technical-medical diagnosis and treatment.
 This can be as an advisor or co-therapist in a multidisciplinary patient-oriented treatment team.
 Improvements in patient care can be realized by integrating advanced technology in novel medical procedures.
 Both tracks in this programme are designed to educate new health care professionals working on the further development of the path from diagnosis to intervention.

-The track ‘Medical Imaging and Interventions’ deals with advanced imaging, localization techniques, minimal invasive technology, reconstruction of damaged tissues, medical robotics, computer-controlled interventions and biomaterials.
+The track ‘Medical Imaging and Interventions’ focuses on advanced imaging, localization techniques, minimal invasive technology, reconstruction of damaged tissues, medical robotics, computer-controlled interventions and biomaterials.
 The track provides the required technology background on all-important imaging techniques, including accurate recognition of healthy and pathological tissue.
 Mathematical models and tools for image processing are explained to allow accurate reconstruction and visualization of the treated organ sections.
 For the intervention a combination of technological approaches is made: robotics, navigation and laparoscopy are, for instance, combined with novel strategies for focal treatments, such as laser-, thermal- or cryo-ablation.
 An important perspective for an improved intervention is the use of engineered (bio) materials and artificial tissue, which may be prepared specifically for the individual patient in a separate tissue engineering laboratory.
 Safety issues are integrated in the curriculum in the course on radiation expertise, focusing on ionizing radiation in imaging and therapy.
 The safety aspects of magnetic resonance imaging and ultrasound are addressed in the course on imaging technologies.

 Technical master students who dedicate themselves to this track will gain unique knowledge on state-of-the-art medical imaging technologies.
 They will be able to manipulate data obtained by these technologies and implement them for surgical interventions and the improvement of minimally invasive procedures and biomedical implants.